informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `"filter"`: Any data-filtering control context, i.e. when prompting the user for column constraints or facets.
 - `"row_name"`: Any abbreviated title-like presentation context.
   - `"row_name/title"`: A sub-context of `row_name` that only applies to title of page.
-  - `"row_name/compact"`: A sub-context of `row_name` that only applies to compact, tabluar presentation of a row (When a foreignkey value is displayed in a tabular presentation).
+  - `"row_name/compact"`: A sub-context of `row_name` that only applies to compact, tabluar presentation of a row (When a foreignkey value is displayed in a tabular presentation.
+Or when displaying an entity array aggregate pseudo-column).
   - `"row_name/detailed"`: A sub-context of `row_name` that only applies to entity-level presentation of a row (When a foreignkey value is displayed in the entity-level page).
 - `"*"`: A default to apply for any context not matched by a more specific context name.